Greenfields

 Table Chart PROFILE FAQ

-Greenfields is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region
+Greenfields is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Greenfields' dwelling structures, as per the latest Census, consisted of 77.5% houses and 22.5% other dwellings (semi-detached, apartments, 'other').
-This contrasts with Perth metro's figures of 85.0% houses and 15.0% other dwellings.
-Home ownership in Greenfields stood at 35.0%, similar to Perth metro, with mortgaged dwellings at 38.2% and rented ones at 26.8%.
-The median monthly mortgage repayment was $1,387, lower than the Perth metro average of $1,733.
-Median weekly rent in Greenfields was recorded at $295, compared to Perth metro's $300.
-Nationally, Greenfields' mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Greenfields' dwelling structure, as per the latest Census, consisted of 77.5% houses and 22.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Perth metro's 77.8% houses and 22.1% other dwellings.
+Home ownership in Greenfields stood at 35.0%, with mortgaged dwellings at 38.2% and rented ones at 26.8%.
+The median monthly mortgage repayment was $1,387, below Perth metro's average of $1,907.
+Median weekly rent in Greenfields was $295, compared to Perth metro's $350.
+Nationally, Greenfields' mortgage repayments were significantly lower than the Australian average of $1,863, and rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing